-By learning the fundamentals of financial planning, and gaining your Financial Planning Diploma you will become recognised by ASIC as RG146 Compliant, which will enable you to offer advice on a range of financial products and services and, ultimately, play an important role in building your client’s wealth.
+By learning the fundamentals of financial planning, and gaining your Financial Planning Diploma you will meet the RG146 Compliance education standard.
+When deemed by ASIC as obtaining RG146 Compliance you will be able to offer advice on a range of financial products and services and, ultimately, play an important role in building your client’s wealth.

 This financial planning course is the ideal starting point if you want an exciting and rewarding financial career.
 When you complete this course you’ll have a choice of jobs – you will have the opportunity to become a Financial Planner, Wealth Manager, Investment Advisor, Paraplanner, Insurance Advisor, Insurance Broker plus a range of other financially-oriented roles.

 You will also have the opportunity to progress to become a Certified Financial Planner or further your studies to gain more in-depth knowledge by completing courses such as the FNS60415 Advanced Diploma of Financial Planning, a Graduate Certificate in Finance or even go on to University and study a Degree in Commerce or Finance thanks to our partnership with various Universities (see more information about this below).

 During our online FNS50615 Diploma of Financial Planning, you’ll learn how to review a client’s current financial position, to discuss with them their financial goals for the future and based on this information create a wealth management plan that’s designed to help them achieve these desired goals.

 Your plan will likely include a review of their current Superannuation position, the amount of income they wish to have once they retire and based upon this recommend a portfolio of structured Superannuation investments, which will see them reach their goal.